-The 5 R's of zero waste shows you a clear plan of action, practical steps you can take - at your own pace - to eliminate waste in your daily life and begin a journey of eco-friendly living.
+The 5 R's of zero waste shows you a clear plan of action and practical steps you can take - at your own pace - to eliminate waste in your daily life and begin a journey of eco-friendly living.
 But before you dive deep into what the 5 R's principles are, we need to go back to basics and understand what zero waste living actually means.

 What is zero waste and what does living a Zero Waste life mean?

 What is zero waste?
-To put it in simple words: is to create no trash, that way no waste is being sent to landfills, the oceans or being burnt.
-In this way, living a zero-waste life means that you’re striving to create no waste - or as little as possible - in an effort to contribute to the environment and solving the waste management problem we face in modern days.
+To put it in simple words: is to create no trash, that way no waste is being sent to landfills, the oceans, or being burnt.
+In this way, living a zero-waste life means that you’re striving to create no waste - or as little as possible - in an effort to contribute to the environment and solve the waste management problem we face in modern days.